Interested in our Enterprise Solutions? Get a Free Trial Today!

 Others’ Business Credit

 You may also be in a position where you’ll want or need access to other companies’ business credit scores and ratings.
-For example, if your company offers lines of credit to its customers, you’ll want to have visibility into their payment history.
+For example, if your company extends credit to its customers, you’ll want to have visibility into their payment history.
 If you’re in a growth phase, looking to join forces with another business, having access to their risk assessment scores and ratings can be essential in helping determine whether they’re a viable potential partner or not.

-How Do You Establish Business Credit?
+How Does A Company Establish Business Credit?

 Ideally, business owners think about credit before they start a company.
 A business’s structure can affect how lenders or potential business partners judge its credit outlook.
 To structure your business in the most advantageous way, we recommend following these four steps: